BelfDev/uofg-itech-project/README.md

 ### Automated setup

 MadStax provides you with a beautiful automagical setup script!
-If you want us to lift up everything for you simply navigate to he project's root directory and run the following command:<br>
+If you want us to lift up everything for you, simply navigate to the project's root directory and run the following command:<br><br>
     ```python setup.py```<br><br>

 **Make sure you use `yarn` instead of `npm` to install Vue.js and Vue CLI**